jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 First, you should consider naming your files based on their intents: is it capturing a class definition like an `Array` in [`juce_Array.h`](https://github.com/juce-framework/JUCE/blob/develop/modules/juce_core/containers/juce_Array.h)?
 Or maybe you're capturing a group of concepts like changing values smoothly in [juce_SmoothedValue.h](https://github.com/juce-framework/JUCE/blob/develop/modules/juce_audio_basics/utilities/juce_SmoothedValue.h)?

-With that in mind, I strongly recommend prefixing your filenames with your module name (eg: `juce_Array.h`, `squarepine_EffectProcessorChain.h`).
+With that in mind, I strongly recommend prefixing your filenames with your module name (eg: `juce_XYZ.h`, `squarepine_XYZ.h`).
 This avoids clashing filenames when searching and listing files, and makes it less confusing to read.

 As a side note: please stop using plain `Utility` or `Utilities` or `Helpers` as a vague, catch-all bucket file.
 This is an extraordinarily bad habit and doesn't help consumers internalise the _goal_ of _what_ code needs to be found in these files.
 You're creating a goose-chase that can be avoided by segregating _concepts_; concepts are searchable.